The Dashboard is the at-a-glance view of how your agent is doing. It's the first page you land on after signing in.

 Bar grouping adjusts to your date range: daily for 14 days or fewer, weekly for 15–60 days, monthly beyond that.

-Recent Appointments and Recent Messages
+Latest Appointments and Latest Messages

 The caller's name (or phone number if no name), and a badge for whether they're a Lead, Customer, or General contact.